Detecting Tropical Cyclone from the basic overview of life cycle of Extremely Severe Cyclonic Storm, Tauktae: Introduction

-TC eyes have gained increasing attention for their geometric characteristics.
-TC eyes are usually distinguishable from each other via satellite and radar observations (e.g. circular and elliptical; \cite{bib15,bib27, bib28, bib29,bib30}).
-Additionally, the rate of eyewall contraction is lower in large-eyed TCs when their intensification is preceded by a reduction in the eye area \cite{bib15}.
+Geometric characteristics of TC eyes have garnered increasing attention.
+Satellite and radar observations distinguish TC eyes from one another, revealing their circular or elliptical shapes \cite{bib15,bib27,bib28,bib29,bib30}.
+Furthermore, large-eyed TCs exhibit a slower rate of eyewall contraction when their intensification is preceded by a reduction in eye area \cite{bib15}.

-The geometric characteristics of the eye, described above, are important components of the inner core of TCs, respectively, and can be examined using INSAT-3D and PMW images along with the intensity of TC, TAUKTAE.
+The geometric characteristics of the eye, as described above, are crucial components of the inner core of TCs.
+These characteristics can be examined using INSAT-3D and PMW images alongside TC intensity measurements for ESCS, Tauktae.

-Section \ref{sec2} provides an overview of the data and method used to analyze the Cyclone, as well as a brief description of the Dvorak Method.
-Section \ref{sec3} presents the results and the discussions.
-Section \ref{sec4} presents the Final thoughts.
+Section \ref{sec2} provides an overview of the data and methodology used in analyzing the cyclone, including a brief description of the Dvorak Method.
+Section \ref{sec3} presents the result and discussions, while Section \ref{sec4} concludes the study.